psizek/small-projects/README.md

 # small-projects
-Small scripts I've written for specific problems I'm having.
+Small scripts I've written for specific problems I'm having or just to practice programming skills

+## bash_scripts
+Contains a couple bash scripts.

+### rpl_spaces.sh
+Given an input directory, this change the filenames in that subdirectory so spaces become underscores.
+This is recursive.

-## single_letter.sh
+### single_letter.sh
 Given a input word, this returns a list of words that could be made by changing a single letter in that word.
 E.g. 'real' becomes 'teal', 'meal', 'deal', 'ream', etc.

 ## doc_gen_tool